B-spline Parameterized Joint Optimization of Reconstruction and K-space Trajectories (BJORK) for Accelerated 2D MRI: Acknowledgment

 \subsection{Prospective Studies}

 \tref{protocol} details the scanning protocols of the RF-spoiled, gradient echo (GRE) sequences used.
-For in-vivo acquisitions, a fat-saturation pulse was applied before the tip-down RF pulse. \blue{We chose the TR and FA combination for desired T1-weighed contrast.} \resp{R2.5.b} For radial-like sequences, we tested a GRE sequence with 3 different readout trajectories: standard undersampled radial, BJORK initialized with undersampled radial, and SPARKLING initialized with undersampled radial.
-Radial-full means the fully sampled radial trajectory. \blue{Both simulation experiments (training) and real experiments use the same readout trajectory.} \resp{R2.2.d}
+For in-vivo acquisitions, a fat-saturation pulse was applied before the tip-down RF pulse.
+We chose the TR and FA combination for desired T1-weighed contrast.
+For radial-like sequences, we tested a GRE sequence with 3 different readout trajectories: standard undersampled radial, BJORK initialized with undersampled radial, and SPARKLING initialized with undersampled radial.
+Radial-full means the fully sampled radial trajectory.
+The simulation experiments (evaluation) and real experiments use the same readout trajectory.

 We also acquired an additional dual-echo Cartesian GRE image, for generating the sensitive map and (potentially) B0 map.
 The sensitivity maps were generated by ESPIRiT \cite{espirit} methods.
 The sequences were programmed with TOPPE \cite{nielsen:2018:TOPPEFrameworkRapid}, and implemented on a GE MR750 3.0T scanner with a Nova Medical 32 channel Rx head coil.
 Subjects gave informed consent under local IRB approval.
 For phantom experiments, we used a water phantom with 3 internal cylinders.